 Tikal, one of the most impressive archaeological sites in the world, is located in the Petén department in northern Guatemala.
 Tikal National Park covers an area of 575 km2 and was declared the first cultural and natural World Heritage Site by UNESCO in 1979.

 Explore the Ancient Maya Civilization: Tikal, as one of the fundamental symbols of Guatemalan identity, is a must-visit destination for history and archaeology enthusiasts.
 Here, you have the opportunity to explore the remains of the ancient Maya civilization and learn about their culture, architecture, and astronomical knowledge.

-Within the reserve, you will find many archaeological sites representing the blossoming of one of the most advanced civilizations in the Americas.
-Tikal, its most famous site and known for its iconic ‘Temple of the Great Jaguar’, is one of the most important cities of the Classic Maya Period and was the biggest rival of Calakmul.
+Within the reserve, there are numerous archaeological sites representing the heyday of one of the most advanced civilizations in America.
+Tikal, the most famous site known for its iconic “Temple of the Great Jaguar,” was one of the major cities of the Classic Maya period and the main rival of Calakmul.
 Other important sites include El Mirador, Nakbe, Uaxactun, Piedras Negras, and Yaxhá.

 I love that Guatemala speaks to you and you want to know more about it.
 Let me know how I can help you!